andreea7b/FERL/README.md

 ```
 roslaunch kinova_bringup kinova_robot.launch kinova_robotType:=j2s7s300 use_urdf:=true
 ```
-### Planning and Control
-We implement a PID controller mentioned in our references, and use TrajOpt for trajectory optimization planning.
-Given a start, a goal, and other task specifications, the planner plans an optimal path, and the controller executes it.
-A human can apply a physical correction to change the way the robot is executing the task.
-Depending on the learning method used, the robot learns from the human torque accordingly and updates its trajectory in real-time.
-With FERL, if the robot has low confidence in its ability to explain the human correction, it enters a feature learning stage: the robot stops following the planned trajectory and, instead, listens for feature traces from the human.
-Once it learns a new feature from these traces, the robot updates its reward, and resumes execution of the new path, from the position where it paused.

 ### Feature Expansive Reward Learning
 To demonstrate FERL on the Jaco arm, run (in another terminal window):